WhiteHat-Hunter/Prodigy_CS_01/README.md

-# Caeser Cipher Algorithm Implementation Encryption & Decryption of Plain Text using Python.
+# Caesar Cipher Algorithm Implementation Encryption & Decryption of Plain Text using Python.

 A command-line tool for encryption and decryption using the Caesar Cipher Algorithm for both Windows & Linux.